Xiexe/Unity-Lit-Shader-Templates/README.md

 - Triplanar Mapping in World Space
 - Triplanar Mapping in Object Space

+In Progress Features:
+- Linear SH Light Probe sampling
+- Mixed lighting support

 The planned Features that have no been implemented yet:
 - Vertex Light support
-- Better Lightprobe sampling as an option